shaloo/docs.arcana/docs/state-of-the-arcana-auth.md

 ---
 alias: state-of-the-arcana-auth
-title: 'State of the Arcana Auth'
+title: 'State of the Arcana SDKs'
 description: 'The current status of the Web3 Auth, Arcana Auth and the blockchain network, Arcana Network roadmap, what is cooking, who are the decentralization partners and more.'
 arcana:
   root_rel_path: .
 ---

-# State of the {{config.extra.arcana.company_name}} Products
+# State of the {{config.extra.arcana.company_name}} SDKs

-## {{config.extra.arcana.company_name}} SDKs

-Earlier, we offered various flavors of the {{config.extra.arcana.product_name}} product for web and mobile apps that required to scale up user onboarding in Web3 apps.
+Earlier, we offered various flavors of the {{config.extra.arcana.product_name}} product for web and mobile apps to help scale up user onboarding in Web3 apps.

 The {{config.extra.arcana.product_name}} product had built-in gasless feature for the {{config.extra.arcana.wallet_name}}.